 Be at Old School Square on New Year’s Eve 2022 in Delray Beach, Florida for the 28th Anniversary of the 100ft Christmas Tree!
 Guests enjoy ice-skating, Putt’n Around Mini Golf & Carousel, live music and much more.
 The event is free, but activities are a nominal fee.
 Be sure to make time for fireworks bursting out at 9pm, making this the Palm Beaches’ largest family-friendly New Year’s Eve program.

 The whole family can don a glittery T-shirt for the St. Petersburg, Florida First Night with arts at multiple venues in downtown St. Pete.
 Family-oriented festivities will take place on music stages, with entertainment, drama, dance, games, art, fireworks and more.
 The fun runs 4pm-7pm, so check on their VIP family of four admission packages.
 Check out three other Florida Beach towns that are waiting to share New Year’s Eve.

 Big City First Nights in Boston, San Francisco, More

 This year, the flagship First Night Day Boston again takes place the last day of the year.
 On December 31st, Boston attractions include puppet shows, dance events, children’s theatre, live music, poetry slams, holiday lights and ice sculptors at work.
 From art gallery tours to parades, to a citywide Scavenger Hunt, there’s activity from noon on until family-oriented fireworks begin at 7pm over Boston Common.
-At midnight there’s an even bigger Countdown to Copley fireworks illuminating the sky over Copley Square.
+At 11:30pm there’s an even bigger Countdown to Copley fireworks illuminating the sky over Copley Square.

-At midnight in San Francisco, Fireworks by the Bay are staged from barges located 1,000 feet off Pier 14 near both the Ferry Building and the SF Bay Bridge.
+At just before midnight in San Francisco, Fireworks by the Bay are staged from barges located 1,000 feet off Pier 14 near both the Ferry Building and the SF Bay Bridge.
 The best land viewing is the wide sidewalk that runs on both sides of The Embarcadero; the best sea views are from one of the many cruises that ply the Bay waiting for midnight.
-More special and pricey private New Year’s Eve events and fireworks-viewing cruises can be found here.